LittleFox94/lf-os_amd64/doc/loader.md

 ### List of elements

+* 16MiB scratch pad for kernel and kernel stack
+  - safely allocated and mapped to a sane region of physical memory.
+  - mostly for memory management data structures to make use of all the memory
+  - stackpointer is set to the top of this area
+    + remember the stack grows downwards!
 * Kernel (from harddisk)
   - the central part of LF OS
-* 16MiB scratch pad for kernel
-  - safely allocated and mapped to a sane region of physical memory.
-  - mostly for memory management data structures to make use of all the memory
+* framebuffer
 * Loader struct (generated)
   - format defined in loader.h
 * n loaded files described in Loader struct